omaciel/omaciel.github.com.old/content/episodes/0927-heard-it-through-the-grapevine.rst

 :slug: heard-it-through-the-grapevine
 :date: 2009-11-13 22:27
 :category: English
-:tags: english
+:tags: conary, foresight linux, red hat

+Interesting:

-    I’ve heard that when the RedHat developers present new open-source packages to their local Linux User-Group, before the meeting is over one of the **Foresight** people will have downloaded the source, **created a Foresight package, uploaded it to the repository for
+    I’ve heard that when the Red Hat developers present new open-source packages to their local Linux User-Group, before the meeting is over one of the **Foresight** people will have downloaded the source, **created a Foresight package, uploaded it to the repository for